 - Don't store wet gear inside your tent

-- Wipe down the tent walls when condensation does occur
+- Wipe down the walls when condensation does occur

-- Don't push gear up against the tent walls
+- Don't push gear up against the walls

 - Choose a tent with a separate fly that will reduce the rate of condensation

-- Properly peg out your fly so it isn't touching the tent inner
+- Properly peg out your fly so it isn't touching the inner walls

 - Avoid consuming hot food and drinks inside your tent